-Another grant is the On-street Residential Chargepoint Scheme (ORCS), which is a grant that allocates funds for charging point installation for local authorities to provide on-street parking in residential areas.
-This grant is a joint venture of Office of Zero Emission Vehicles (OZEV) and Energy Saving Trust that was created to help residential areas reduce their carbon footprints and improve the air quality.
+Another grant is the On-street Residential Chargepoint Scheme (ORCS), which is an EV chargepoint grant that allocates funds for charging device installation for local authorities to provide on-street parking in residential areas.
+This grant is a joint venture of the Office for Zero Emission Vehicles (OZEV) and Energy Saving Trust that was created to help residential areas reduce their carbon footprints and improve air quality.

 If you’d like to see the application criteria, click here or have a look at the Energy Savings Trust website where they have more information.
 If you’re a resident hoping to receive this grant, contact your local authority to get started.
 If you’d like to get started on the application here’s a link to where you can find the ORCS application form.

 Additional Tax Benefits